Sahithikoduri/AI-Procrastination-Predictor/README.md

 # AI-Procrastination-Predictor 🧠

-An AI-driven system that **predicts procrastination risk before it happens** using behavioral app-usage patterns and provides **timely intervention messages** to help users avoid long distraction cycles.
+An intelligent, behavior-aware system that **predicts procrastination before it happens** and delivers **adaptive intervention messages** to help users avoid long distraction cycles.

 ---

-## 🚀 Overview
+## 🚀 Why This Project?

-Most productivity apps only show screen time *after* time is already wasted.
+Most productivity tools react *after* time is already wasted — showing screen time, usage stats, or generic reminders.

-This project takes a **proactive approach**.
+This project takes a **proactive approach**:

-It analyzes app-usage behavior to:
+- It learns **personal behavior patterns**
-- Predict when a user is **likely to procrastinate**
-- Identify **low-distraction focus windows**
-- Trigger **adaptive intervention messages** to help users act early

-The system is designed as a **proof-of-concept** for intelligent digital wellbeing tools.
+- Predicts **high-risk moments of distraction**
+- Intervenes **at the right time**, with the right intensity

+The goal is not to block users, but to **help them pause, reflect, and act early**.

 ---

-## ❓ Problem Statement

-Procrastination is not caused by lack of motivation alone, but by **repeated behavioral patterns** such as late-night phone usage, frequent app switching, and social media overuse.

-Existing timer-based apps:
-- React after distraction happens
-- Use fixed reminders
+## 🧠 Core Idea

+Procrastination is not random — it follows patterns.

+By analyzing behavioral signals such as:
+- Time of day
+- Social media usage
-- Do not adapt to personal behavior
+- App switching behavior

-This project aims to **predict and intervene** before prolonged distraction begins.
+- Focus vs distraction trends

+the system estimates a **procrastination risk score** and responds with **context-aware interventions**.

 ---

-## 🧠 How the System Works

-1. **Behavior Data Collection (Simulated)**
-   - Hourly app-usage behavior
-   - Social media time
-   - Study time (self-reported)
-   - App switching frequency
-   - Time-of-day indicators

-2. **Data Preprocessing**
-   - Encoding categorical variables
-   - Feature selection
-   - Preparing data for ML models

-3. **Machine Learning Model**
-   - Logistic Regression
-   - Predicts probability of procrastination (0–1)

-4. **Risk Estimation**
-   - Low risk → no interruption
-   - Medium risk → gentle warning
-   - High risk → strong motivational intervention

-5. **Intervention Logic**
-   - Messages adapt based on predicted risk
-   - Focuses on guidanc
+## ⚙️ What the System Does

+- Predicts the likelihood of procrastination in the current moment
+- Identifies low-distraction focus windows
+- Escalates intervention strength if distraction continues
+- Demonstrates how AI can support digital wellbeing proactively

+An interactive **Streamlit app** is used to simulate real-time scenarios and showcase the system’s behavior.

+---

+## 📊 Data & Modeling Approach

+- Uses **behavior-specific, privacy-aware simulated data**
+- Each data point represents **hourly user behavior**
+- Machine Learning model:
+  - Logistic Regression for interpretable risk prediction
+- Focuses on **decision quality and usefulness**, not just accuracy

+---

+## 🧪 Validation Strategy

+The system was evaluated using:
+- Train–test split metrics
+- Sanity testing with realistic behavioral scenarios

+Predictions and intervention responses aligned well with expected human behavior, especially during high-risk periods such as late-night usage.

+---

+## 🎯 Use Cases

+- Students struggling with procrastination and focus
+- Concept can extend to:
+  - Working professionals
+  - Freelancers
+  - Digital wellbeing platforms

+This project is designed as a **proof-of-concept**, demonstrating how AI-driven behavioral insights can improve self-regulation.

+---

+## 🛠️ Tech Stack

+- Python
+- Pandas, NumPy
+- Scikit-learn
+- Matplotlib
+- Streamlit

+---

+## ⚠️ Scope & Limitations

+- Uses simulated behavior data due to privacy constraints
+- Does not monitor content or personal information
+- Does not enforce app blocking — focuses on guidance and awareness
+- Intended as a prototype, not a production mobile system

+---

+## 🔮 Future Directions

+- Integration with real usage statistics APIs
+- Long-term habit modeling with time-series methods
+- Personalized motivational strategies
+- Mobile-level intervention mechanisms

+---

+## 📌 Project Status

+✅ Core ML pipeline complete
+✅ Risk prediction & intervention logic implemented
+✅ Interactive demo application ready

+Ongoing improvements planned.